 Brian understands that insurance disputes do not happen in a vacuum; that effective representation requires consideration of business concerns that transcend the four corners of a specific issue or case.
 Whether through assertive courtroom advocacy or meticulous coverage analysis, Brian provides his clients with counsel they can rely on in their most consequential matters.

-Committed to keeping his clients thoroughly informed so they can make thoughtful strategic choices, Brian represents insurance companies in complex claim disputes, declaratory judgment actions, and appeals, and has extensive experience managing third-party and first-party coverage disputes, including those involving primary and excess liability policies and obligations under commercial property and inland marine policies.
+Committed to keeping his clients thoroughly informed so they can make thoughtful strategic choices, Brian represents insurance companies in complex claim disputes, declaratory judgment actions, and appeals.
+He has extensive experience managing third-party and first-party coverage disputes, including those involving primary and excess liability policies and obligations under commercial property and inland marine policies.

 Excess insurers benefit from Brian’s creative and thorough analysis of their rights and obligations in multimillion-dollar third party claims.
 He supplies the same comprehensive evaluation and guidance as well as policy drafting services for all types of professional liability, D&O, commercial general liability, and cyber-risk policies.

-Clients with cyber-risk and data security issues can rely on Brian’s extensive experience with these technologically and legally nuanced matters.
+Clients with cyber-risk and data security issues rely on Brian’s extensive experience with these technologically and legally nuanced matters.
 He provides proactive counsel to guide entities in the investigation and response to data breach and privacy incidents, and represents insurance companies in complex claim disputes and declaratory judgment actions involving the interpretation of standalone cyber-risk policies and endorsements affording data breach coverage.

 Brian also serves as defense counsel to professionals, and has experience defending invasion of privacy claims, as well as suits relating to restrictive covenants in employment contracts.

-The diverse range and depth of Brian’s experience and the quality of his representation has earned Brian the trust of his clients and the respect of his colleagues.
-He was named a Super Lawyers Rising Star from 2013 through 2020, a designation given to only 2.5% of attorneys in Illinois each year, and was selected to Super Lawyers in 2021.
-A graduate of the University of Dayton, Brian earned his law degree from the University of Illinois Chicago School of Law (formerly John Marshall Law School, where he served as lead articles editor for the John Marshall Law Review.
+The diverse range and depth of Brian’s experience and the quality of his representation has earned Brian the trust of his clients and the respect of his peers.
+He was named a Super Lawyers Rising Star from 2013 through 2020, a designation given to only 2.5% of attorneys in Illinois each year, and has been selected to Super Lawyers from 2021-2023.
+A graduate of the University of Dayton, Brian earned his law degree from the University of Illinois Chicago School of Law (formerly John Marshall Law School), where he served as lead articles editor for the John Marshall Law Review.